lpeluchi/guess_num/Readme.md

 Plan!
 Breakdown the steps of how you would implement this program.

 Make this plan as detailed as possible. **Your plan will be a big part of your grad for this phase of the project.**

+### Step Two
+Add your class to the application

+### Step Three
+Define your routes & create any additional erb pages you'll need

+### Step Four: **BONUS**
+Get all the moving parts to connect and work with each other.
+This is going to take the longest.
+Having a complete application isn't required. **HOWEVER**, it should be obvious what your intentions and logic are.
+It should mostly be setup and partially working.